 Post-partum bodies, fat-shaming and freedom from clothing sizes

-Coming to terms with post-partum bodies Funnily enough this is something I haven’t struggled with; perhaps because I was lucky (lost all the weight, no stretchmarks) or because the tiny drop of post-partum changes had no effect on the ocean of body image insecurity already there.
-I do know that post-partum body image is an issue for so many mothers and my two fellow contributors from World Moms Blog illustrate that this really s a global issue: To-Wen, originally from Taiwan but now living in the States plans to embrace her post-partum body in 2016 and Susan from Singapore writes about how she learnt to love her “mum bod” from her daughter.
+Coming to terms with post-partum bodies Funnily enough, this is something I haven’t struggled with; perhaps because I was lucky (lost all the weight, no stretchmarks) or because the tiny drop of post-partum changes did not affect the ocean of body image insecurity already there.
+I do know that post-partum body image is an issue for so many mothers and my two fellow contributors from World Moms Blog illustrate that this really s a global issue: To-Wen, originally from Taiwan but now living in the States plans to embrace her post-partum body in 2016 and Susan from Singapore writes about how she learned to love her “mum bod” from her daughter.
 Crazy thing is, both women look beautiful to me, and not just “for a mother”.

-The stigma of being fat I’ve written about gynecologists continuously harping on about my borderline BMI without asking any questions about my lifestyle, fitness level etc. Once you open your eyes to it, the amount of fat shaming and body obsessions surrounding us is crazy.
-Just the other day I was watching a YouTube video (that was totally unrelated to weight or body image) and the presenter led the conversation with “No woman wants to be filmed in profile”.
+I’ve written about the stigma of being fat about gynecologists continuously harping on about my borderline BMI without asking any questions about my lifestyle, fitness level, etc. Once you open your eyes to it, the amount of fat shaming and body obsessions surrounding us is crazy.
+Just the other day, I watched a YouTube video (that was totally unrelated to weight or body image) and the presenter led the conversation with “No woman wants to be filmed in profile”.
 Seriously?
 Because what, if she has a stomach no one will care about what she has to say?
-Because it denotes some kind of weakness of character?!
+Because it denotes some weakness of character?!
 Anyway, as fate would have it, the geekiest blog I follow, the BPS Research Digest features research that looked at how much fat shaming women really face on a day-to-day basis.
 The answer is of course “an awful lot” but click through to read the whole thing…